 Avolon to sell 49 regional jets to UK aircraft lessor

-Kate O’Connell (left) with An Taoiseach Leo Varadkar, John Higgins, president and chief commercial officer of Avolon and Dómhnal Slattery, chief executive Avolon, pictured at the official opening of the company’s new Global headquarters.
+Kate O’Connell with Taoiseach Leo Varadkar, John Higgins, president and chief commercial officer of Avolon, and Dómhnal Slattery, chief executive of Avolon, at the opening of the company’s global headquarters.
 Photograph: Robbie Reynolds

 Irish aircraft lessor Avolon has agreed to sell 49 jets used for regional travel to UK aircraft leasing group Falko.

-The aircraft in question are currently on lease to nine airlines scattered across the world and the transaction is due to close in early 2019.
+The aircraft in question are currently on lease to nine airlines across the world, and the transaction is due to close in early 2019.

-Falko chief commercial officer Mark Hughes said the acquisition is a “major step” for the lessor which will see its portfolio expand to over 120 regional jets and turboprops.
+Falko chief commercial officer Mark Hughes said the acquisition was a “major step” for the lessor which would see its portfolio expand to over 120 regional jets and turboprops.

-“Falko is now one of the world’s foremost aircraft operating lease companies focused on the regional aircraft sector and we believe this deal is reflective of our market leading position,” he said.

-Avolon is the world’s third largest aircraft leasing business and its fleet is primarily comprised of new technology Boeing and Airbus aircraft.
+Separately, Stellwagen Group said it had closed a number of significant leasing transactions, including two Airbus A320 aircraft, which are on lease to the Mexican owned Interjet Airlines.
+The group has also bought an A330-300 on lease to Air Asia and a Boeing 737-800 on lease with Norwegian Airlines.